rabbitmq/rabbitmq-website/site/release-notes/README-3.3.0.txt

 server
 ------
 bug fixes
-25374 interpret AMQP field type 'b' as signed byte rather than unsigned, for
+26069 ensure that memory use is bounded when logging crash of large
+      processes (since 1.0.0)
-      compatibility with our errata, and the majority of clients (since 1.0.0) 25589 ensure that a queue which needs to reduce its RAM usage but is not receiving any publishes still pages out messages quickly (since 2.0.0) 25991 fix topic routing in the face of multiple bindings that differ only
+25589 ensure that a queue which needs to reduce its RAM usage but is not
+      receiving any publishes still pages out messages quickly (since 2.0.0) 25991 fix topic routing in the face of multiple bindings that differ only